 |Draft:||Mets #18 - 2008 - Out of Berry College (GA)|

-- McHugh has an 88-92 mph FASTBALL with tailing action in to righthanded hitters.
-He also has a basic CUTTER that he keeps inside on leftie batters.
-His top secondary pitch is a tight 84-86 mph SLIDER with horizontal break, and a 71-73 mph CURVEBALL with looser break.
+McHugh has an 89-93 mph 4-seam FASTBALL with tailing action in to righthanded hitters, along with a rarely-used 87-91 mph SINKER.
+He also has a basic 85-88 mph CUTTER that he keeps inside on lefty batters.
+He has a 79-82 mph SLIDER.
+But his top secondary pitch is a 73-75 mph CURVEBALL with looser break.
 It can change hitters' eye levels.
-He also has a basic 80-81 mph CHANGEUP without much movement.
+He has a very high spin rate on his exceptional curve.

 - Near the end of the 2012 season, McHugh spoke about learning to deal with a right arm turned weary from more than 160 innings.

 "It's not so much soreness or even a conscious thing," Collin said, "but maybe your arm angle starts to drop a little bit.
 It finds the path of least resistance.

 "And then your mechanics just start to break down, just a little bit to where you see the ball not quite doing the same things, not quite having the same bite."